diannamcallister/CommunityHelp/README.md

 * If the task posting IS yours, you will have all the same functionality as if the posting wasn't yours, with the addition of being able to delete or edit the task posting.
 You are able to edit any of the fields of the posting, or delete the posting completely so that it can no longer be viewed.

 # Overview for an Admin user

+* Login email: admin123@gmail.com
+* Login Password: admin123
+(this admin user is located in toronto so you will only see users that are in toronto once you login.
+For more information on different users, please look at the google doc above.)

 ### Admin Users Page ###
 <img src="https://github.com/csc309-fall-2020/team17/blob/master/viewOfPages/UsersPage/admin_users_page.png" width="400" height="250" />